 Listed below, in summary form, are the specific changes that will be made to the current Charter pursuant to Listing Charter Amendment Proposal 2 if Listing Charter Amendment Proposal 2 is approved by stockholders at the Special Meeting and a Listing occurs.
-The below summary does not identify certain ministerial or immaterial changes to the Charter or changes that are described as part of Listing Charter Amendment Proposal 1 and Listing Charter Amendment Proposal 2.
+The below summary does not identify certain ministerial or immaterial changes to the Charter or changes that are described as part of Listing Charter Amendment Proposal 1, Listing Charter Amendment Proposal 3 or Listing Charter Amendment Proposal 4.
 Please see the marked version of the Charter attached as Exhibit A, which reflects all the proposed changes to the Charter.

-- Revision of Section 4.2 to delete the cross reference to former Section 11.1 that, if Listing Charter Amendment Proposal 2 is approved, will have been removed from the Charter. - Revisions to Section 4.7 to remove references to defined terms that, if Listing Charter Amendment Proposal 2 is approved, will have been removed from the Charter, and provisions relating to any conflict between the NASAA Guidelines and other applicable law. - Deletion of former Section 5.5 to remove the NASAA Guidelines provisions regarding limitations on our ability to make arrangements for deferred payments on account of the purchase price of our Shares. - Deletion of former Section 5.6 regarding our Adviser's and the Board's responsibilities relating to Company distributions and regarding limitations on the Board's ability to authorize distributions. - Deletion of former Section 5.7 regarding the distribution of the Company's assets to stockholders in the event of any voluntary or involuntary liquidation.

-- Deletion of former Section 5.9 to remove provisions related to the Company's distribution reinvestment plan. - Deletion of former Section 5.10 to remove requirements related to maintaining a Share repurchase program. - Revisions to Sections 7.2 and 7.3, and the deletion of former Section 7.4, to delete the NASAA Guidelines' restrictions on exculpation and indemnification of, and advancement of expenses to, directors, officers and our Adviser and its affiliates. - Deletion of former Article VIII to remove the NASAA Guidelines provisions regarding the supervision of, and payment of enumerated fees to, our Adviser, and related provisions. - Deletion of former Article IX to remove the NASAA Guidelines provisions limiting our investment objectives. - Deletion of former Article X to remove the NASAA Guidelines provisions restricting certain transactions between the Company and our Adviser and its affiliates. - · Deletion of former Article XI to remove the NASAA Guidelines provisions regarding certain stockholder rights. - · Deletion of former Article XII to remove the NASAA Guidelines provisions regarding limitations on roll-up transactions. - · Deletion of definitions in Article XIII that will no longer be applicable as a result of the removal of certain provisions in the Second Articles.
+- Revisions to Section 4.7 to remove references to defined terms that, if Listing Charter Amendment Proposal 2 is approved, will have been removed from the Charter, and provisions relating to any conflict between the NASAA Guidelines and other applicable law. - Deletion of former Section 5.6 regarding our Adviser's and the Board's responsibilities relating to Company distributions and regarding limitations on the Board's ability to authorize distributions. - Deletion of former Section 5.7 regarding the distribution of the Company's assets to stockholders in the event of any voluntary or involuntary liquidation. - Revisions to Sections 7.2 and 7.3, and the deletion of former Section 7.4, to delete the NASAA Guidelines' restrictions on exculpation and indemnification of, and advancement of expenses to, directors, officers and our Adviser and its affiliates. - Deletion of former Article VIII to remove the NASAA Guidelines provisions regarding the supervision of, and payment of enumerated fees to, our Adviser, and related provisions. - Deletion of former Article IX to remove the NASAA Guidelines provisions limiting our investment objectives.

 The affirmative vote by the holders of Shares entitled to cast a majority of all the votes entitled to be cast as of the Record Date is necessary for approval of Listing Charter Amendment Proposal 2.
-Each of the Listing Charter Amendment Proposals are independent of one another.
-You may vote for, against or abstain from voting for any or all of the Listing Charter Amendment Proposals.
+You may vote for, against or abstain from voting for Listing Charter Amendment Proposal 2.
 Abstentions will have the same effect as votes against Listing Charter Amendment Proposal 2.
 Proxies received will be voted "FOR" the approval of Listing Charter Amendment Proposal 2 unless stockholders designate otherwise.

-If Listing Charter Amendment Proposal 2 is not approved, our Charter will not be amended and we may continue seeking to move forward with the Listing.
+If Listing Charter Amendment Proposal 2 is not approved, our Charter will not be amended to effectuate the changes contemplated thereby and we may continue seeking to move forward with the Listing.
+Even if approved by our stockholders, the changes contemplated by Listing Charter Amendment Proposal 2 will not be implemented unless and until a Listing occurs.